 (d) The Department at its discretion may provide for

-in-depth investigations of accidents involving Department employees or other motor vehicle accidents.
+in-depth investigations of crashes involving Department employees or other motor vehicle crashes.
 A

-written report describing the preventability of such an accident may be
+written report describing the preventability of such a crash may be

 prepared to enhance the safety of Department employees or the traveling public.
 Such reports and the information contained in those reports and

-any opinions expressed in the review of the accident as to the
+any opinions expressed in the review of the crash as to the

-preventability of the accident shall be for the privileged use of the
+preventability of the crash shall be for the privileged use of the

 Department and held confidential and shall not be obtainable or used in any